 Locals are quick (and some are even proud) to point out that gays have successfully integrated into mainstream Las Vegas.
 Although there isn't really a gay neighborhood, the majority of the city's gay bars and clubs are clustered around the Fruit Loop, on Paradise Road near East Harmon Avenue, and the Village Square Commercial Center, on Sahara Avenue near Maryland Parkway.
 Crowds can be thin during the week, but the bars and clubs are usually packed on Friday and Saturday nights.
 Both the Fruit Loop and the Village Square Commercial Center are a short taxi ride (or a 15-20 minute walk) from the Strip.

-In addition to bars and clubs, the Onyx Theater in the Village Square Commercial Center offers a variety of locally produced shows and performances.
-The Erotic Heritage Museum on Industrial Road is another option for those with a couple of hours to kill.
+The Erotic Heritage Museum on Sammy Davis Jr. Drive is another option for those with a couple of hours to kill.
 Curator Laura Henkel presents sexual freedom as artistic, spiritual and political imperatives.
+Among other projects they sponsor the Queerotica Competition, and the Tickles My Fancy installation from the collection of gay artist Jerry Zientara.

 Head to the canyons